cat-butt/GuitarSchool/README.md

-# README #
+# GUITAR SCHOOL #

-This README would normally document whatever steps are necessary to get your application up and running.
+This code was written in 2003 with Notepad.
+The initial commit is a quick and dirty port from AWT to JavaFX.
+Much work to be done.

 ### What is this repository for? ###